 The wine will spend about 6 months on the lees in tanks, after which it is fined, filtered, and bottled.

 Our Chamonix Chardonnay is released in the first year after the harvest.
-The wine shows bright straw yellow colour with golden highlights and ample aromas in scents that recall tropical fruits and grapefruit, mingling with hints of oatmeal, caramel and nutmeg.
-Medium-bodied with richly complex flavours, mellow fruit sensations are deftly fused with oak in a long, elegant finish.
+The wine shows bright straw yellow colours with golden highlights and ample aromas in scents that recall tropical fruits and grapefruit, mingling with hints of oatmeal, caramel and nutmeg.
+Medium-bodied with richly complex flavours of fruit.
+The wine is balanced and supported by a touch of light oak, carrying through tilt to the last sip.

 It should reach its prime in about 5 years from release.

-Grapes are soft-crushed and the must fermented (spontaneously) for 15-30 days at 18-22° C in small barrels of French oak barrels (about 40% new annually), in which malolactic fermentation occurs naturally during a year of maturing on the lees for approximately 11 months.
+Grapes are soft-crushed and the must fermented for 15-25 days at 18-20° C in small French oak barrels (about 30% new annually), in which malolactic fermentation occurs naturally during a year of maturing on the lees for approximately 14 months.
 The wine, of about 13.5% alcohol is lightly fined and filtered prior to bottling.

 We release our Chardonnay Reserve in the first year after the harvest.
 It has a bright straw yellow colour with golden highlights and exquisite aroma, with scents reminiscent of tropical fruit, ginger, spice and oatmeal.
-Well structured, with flavours of lime and toasted almonds on the palate.
+Well structured and minerally with flavours of lime and toasted almonds on the palate.

 Prime drinking begins at 3-4 years, although top vintages remain impressive for up to 10 years.

-Grapes are de-stemmed, soft-crushed and the must macerated with the skins at cold temperatures for 6 to 8 hours followed by fermentation at 22-24° C for about 3 weeks without selected yeast (spontaneous) in traditional 228l French Allier barriques.
+Grapes are de-stemmed, soft-crushed and the must macerated with the skins at cold temperatures for 6 hours followed by fermentation at 18-20° C for about 3 weeks without selected yeast (spontaneous) in traditional 225l French Allier barriques.

 Sauvignon Blanc Reserve in the first year after harvest shows a pale straw colour, fresh aromas with scents of exotic spice, figs, grapefruit and thyme.
 On the palate it is full and round with rich fruit sensation and minerality balanced by bracing acidity.